 From my experience as a PMP practitioner, I have appreciated the help Pareto charts provide in:

-Don't use pareto charts when there is inadequate data, there is overlap among the categories, and qualitative analysis is needed, or the situation is changing quickly.
+Don't use Pareto charts when there is inadequate data, there is overlap among the categories, qualitative analysis is needed, or the situation is changing quickly.

 As I have found in my experience, assisting an organization to successfully implement Pareto analysis is much more than simply generating organizational charts; it is more about integrating processes and changing the culture.
-This is how I have enabled organizations adopt a Pareto mindset in their decision making.
+This is how I have enabled organizations to adopt a Pareto mindset in their decision-making.

 Creating a Data Infrastructure

-Prior to constructing meaningfull Pareto charts, having reliable data is paramount.
+Prior to constructing meaningful Pareto charts, having reliable data is paramount.
 Collaborate with the relevant teams to:

 Training Teams in Pareto Thinking

 In order for Pareto analysis to become part and parcel of an organization, they must understand the 80/20 principle.
-This means they should not only learn how to draw the Pareto charts but understand what goes behind it.
+This means they should not only learn how to draw the Pareto charts but also understand what goes behind them.
 Training sessions must contain:

 I prefer running a workshop where participants are able to apply Pareto analysis on their actual work challenges as opposed to giving them hypothetical examples.